June 14th, 2021 | Sterling

 How can organizations be confident in the background screening and ongoing monitoring processes for their independent contractors?

-Organizations should absolutely background check their contractors during the agreement process, particularly if they have access to confidential client or employee information.
+Organizations should absolutely criminal background check their contractors during the agreement process, particularly if they have access to confidential client or employee information.
 It’s also a great idea to add in ongoing background checks to the agreement during the negotiation process to protect the company and ensure they’ll be notified should any issues arise throughout the relationship.

 It’s also recommended to vet out potential contractors in other ways, similar to how you would with a candidate you’d be looking to hire directly.
 Ask for references, request examples of previous work, check reviews on them, and review their website and any licensing, etc., that may be applicable.
 With the influx of new contractors as a result of the pandemic, it’s key to make sure a contractor is reputable and qualified for the position.